-Affordable Market Characteristics that will influence Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The City of Newport Beach will not receive HOME funds.
-Tenant-Based Rental Rental Assistance Assistance will not be offered.
-(TBRA) , TBRA for Non- The City of Newport Beach will not receive HOME funds.
-Tenant-Based Rental Homeless Special Assistance for Non-Homeless Special Needs will not be offered.
-Needs New Unit Based on land and development costs, it is equally effective to subsidize the Production development of affordable multifamily rental units as it is to subsidize home purchase loans.
+Affordable Housing Type Market Characteristics that will influence the use of funds available for housing type.
+Tenant Based Rental Assistance (TBRA) The City of Newport Beach will not receive HOME funds.
+Tenant-Based Assistance will not be offered.
+TBRA for Non- Homeless Special Needs The City of Newport Beach will not receive HOME funds.
+Tenant-Based Rental Assistance for Non-Homeless Special Needs will not be offered.
+New Unit Production Based on land and development costs, it is equally effective to subsidize the development of affordable multifamily rental units as it is to subsidize home purchase loans.
 The City will look at using non-CDBG local, state, and federal funding sources to develop new housing units.
 Rehabilitation The City will invest non-CDBG local, state, or federal funding sources in addressing residential rehabilitation needs to preserve the supply of ownership housing.
-Preservation of the physical and functional integrity of existing housing units occupied by low- and moderate-income households is a cost-effective way to invest limited non-CDBG resources to retain existing housing units that are already affordable to low- and moderate-income households in the community.
+Preservation of the physical and functional integrity of existing housing units occupied by low- and moderate-income households is a cost-effective way to invest limited non-CDBG resources to retain existing housing units that are already affordable to low-and moderate-income households in the community.
 Additionally, rehabilitation will assist in resolving housing problems that residents face throughout Newport Beach.
 Addressing substandard housing conditions through housing preservation activities ensures that all economic segments of the community have the opportunity to live in decent housing that meets local standards.
-Acquisition, As the Needs Assessment and Market Analysis in this document have clearly shown, including thousands of Newport Beach households are cost burdened or face one of the five preservation housing problems.
-They are likely eligible for newly acquired and rehabilitated [affordable housing units.
-The City of Newport Beach will use non-CDBG local, state, or federal resources during the period of this Consolidated Plan to acquire or preserve housing units to create additional affordability in the community. preserve housing and to dreate additional anordability in the confindinty.
+Acquisition, including preservation As the Needs Assessment and Market Analysis in this document have clearly shown, thousands of Newport Beach households are cost burdened or face one of the five housing problems.
+They are likely eligible for newly acquired and rehabilitated affordable housing units.
+The City of Newport Beach will use non-CDBG local, state, or federal resources during the period of this Consolidated Plan to acquire or preserve housing units to create additional affordability in the community.